Visit www.gvsu.edu/coronavirus for more.

 3. Students, Employees, and Non-University Solicitors

 Students, employees, and those not affiliated with the University may engage in Commercial Activities only when renting indoor University facilities for an event, subject to the terms and conditions of their rental agreement, or when reserving outdoor space limited to the Cook Carillon Tower plaza.
 Outdoor reservations must be submitted to the Event Services Office at least five business days prior to the intended solicitation period.
+Due to high demand for space use, reservations must be canceled at least 72 hours prior to the scheduled event to receive a full refund or have previous payment applied to a new date.
 Reservations are subject to the provisions in the Grounds and Facility Use Policy.

 - When using a designated outdoor space for Commercial Activities, students, employees, and non-University solicitors are required to pay $250 per calendar day to the University.